AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 .. code-block:: ada
     :class: ada-nocheck

-    Today    : Date := (31, November, 2012);
+    Ada_Birthday    : Date := (10, December, 1815);
-    Birthday : Date := (Day => 30, Month => February, Year => 2010);
+    Leap_Day_2020   : Date := (Day => 29, Month => February, Year => 2020);
     --                ^ By name

-Records also have a literal notation that you can use, and that is showcased above.
+Records have a convenient notation for expressing values, illustrated above.
 This notation is called aggregate notation, and the literals are called aggregates.
-They can be used in a variety of contexts that we will disclose throughout the course, and one of those is to initalize records.
+They can be used in a variety of contexts that we will see throughout the course, one of which is to initalize records.

 An aggregate is a list of values separated by commas and enclosed in parentheses.
-It is a valid expression in any context where a value of the record can be expected.
+It is allowed in any context where a value of the record is expected.

-Values for the components can be specified positionally, as in the first example, or by name, as in the second example.
-A mixture of positional and named vamues is possible, but you cannot use a positional association after a named one.
+Values for the components can be specified positionally, as in Ada_Birthday example, or by name, as in Leap_Day_2020.
+A mixture of positional and named values is permitted, but you cannot use a positional notation after a named one.

 Component selection
 -------------------

-To access components of a record instance, an operation that is called component selection, you use the following syntax:
+To access components of a record instance, you use an operation that is called component selection:

 .. code-block:: ada
     :class: ada-run